yiisoft/form/README.md

 ## Widgets usage

-We will quickly and easily describe how to use widgets with PHP:
+The following documentation describes how to use widgets with PHP:

 - [Checkbox](docs/checkbox.md)